500 meter swim - 16m bike - 5k run

 1.5k swim - 40k bike - 10k run

-The 1st Annual McKenzie Medical Center Dixie Triathlon, presented by The Dixie Carter Performing Arts Center, is set to launch on September 15, 2018 from the stunning banks of Carroll County's 1000 Acre Recreation Lake in West Tennessee.
+The inaugural McKenzie Medical Center Dixie Triathlon, presented by The Dixie Carter Performing Arts Center, is set to launch on Sept.
+15, 2018 from the stunning banks of Carroll County's 1000 Acre Recreation Lake in West Tennessee.
 Spearheaded by progressive community leadership wishing to promote fitness and wellness as well as showcasing the natural beauty of the Town of Huntingdon and Carroll County, the Dixie Triathlon promises to offer participants and spectators one of the most unique and entertaining races in Tennessee.

 Watch the Facebook Live video announcing the brand new Dixie Triathlon, featuring Race Director Joe Fleenor, Huntingdon Mayor Dale Kelley, Dixie PAC Executive Director Lori Nolen, Superstar local triathlete Kirsten Sass, and members of the Dixie Tri Race Committee.